RavenEsc/AWS_Security_Automation_Tool/docs/Week4_Notes.md

 New theory: Run only off of GitHub with Actions, make a workflow file like before, but link it to OIDC for GitHub in AWS to provide a more flexible link between the two!
 It is worth a shot, as I have forgotten what the main issue is between GitHub and AWS or if I had one at all.

 Update: For now I thin it would be best to re-attempt the API-Driven workflow.
 I plan on testing it first thing tomorrow morning.

+Update: It did not work right out of the gate, and instead, I am going to try using my old .yml files.
+Here is to hoping they work.